 Ingredients For Chop Suey Recipe

-Chicken breast: Thinly sliced for quick cooking and tender texture.
+Chicken breast: Thinly sliced chicken breast cooks quickly and stays tender in this dish.

-Soy sauce: Adds a salty, umami flavor to the dish.
+Soy sauce: Adds a salty, savory flavor that’s key to the sauce.

 Technique Tip for This Recipe